 The watermelon fields were down below the barn beside a bend in the road.
 And it seemed that each time we visited was just the right time for the melons to be picked and cut open and eaten and the seeds spat to see who was champion.
 I was champion once though I was the smallest of the lot.
 While sitting on the fence beside the barn I spat one large black seed, oh… twenty feet or more.
 It jetted half-way to the horseshoe pit where my uncles Clyde and Paul were pitching.
 Those times were fun.
 The girls didn’t like it, but seed spitting was part of the ritual.
 Seeing their twisted, contorted faces was worth the occasional, slobbery drool.

-What seemed to be huge house back then was a simple four-room country home that sat in another bend of the road.
-Before my teens the bathroom stood a thirty-yard dash away on cold winter nights.
-The road out front door was half way, either way, to the left or to the right, half way to town, five miles distant.
-To the left you wade through Mountain Creek, through Kennedy and back across again, then on to 133 and turn left then you’re there.
+What seemed to be a huge house back then was a simple four-room country home that sat in another bend of the road.
+Before my teens, the bathroom stood a thirty-yard dash away on cold winter nights.
+The road out the front door was half way, either way, to the left or to the right, half way to town, five miles distant.
+To the left, you wade through Mountain Creek, through Kennedy and back across again, then on to 133 and turn left then you’re there.

 We, at a slower pace, picked our route along the springless journey, holding tight to the sideboards, waiting for the next bump to launch us above the plank-lumber bed.
 The bobbing heads must have been a strange sight to those passers-by in the sleek-finned automobiles that zipped past with a wake of dust and grit.
 But we loved the wagon.
 We loved the driver.
 We loved the land that we crossed.